OpenWebControl/OpenWebControl/README.md

 Adding more soon!
 ## 💻Technologies used
-- MySQL
+- MongoDB
 - NGINX
 - NodeJS
 - Express
-- Pterodactyl panel
+- Docker

 ## ☁️Cloud hosting

+*Cloud hosting will come after the 1.0.0 release!*